lanureeeh/project/README.md

 The project employs several econometric approaches:

 - Fixed Effects panel models
-- Instrumental Variable estimation
+- Instrumental Variable estimation with lagged variables
-- Interaction models
+- Interaction models to test moderating effects
-- Threshold regression with bootstrap confidence intervals
+- Time trend analysis to account for temporal dynamics

-For detailed methodology and results, please refer to the notebooks in the `notebooks/modeling/` directory.
+For detailed methodology and results, please refer to the `complete_project_notebook.ipynb` notebook which contains the consolidated analysis workflow.